 In the event that you have misplaced your guides—or, if you are new to this study tour—here are some extras that you can take with you.

 The first Patriarch we will be studying is Abraham, known today as the Father of Israel.
-He plays such an important role in the story of Israel that, of the fifty chapters in Genesis, fifteen are given over to him and his earthly pilgrimage of faith.
+He plays such an important role in the story of Israel that, of the fifty chapters in Genesis, fifteen are dedicated to him and his earthly pilgrimage of faith.
 By comparison, only eleven chapters of this first book of the Bible were used to cover all the major events of the world from its creation to the dispersion of the people into nations following God’s judgment at the Tower of Babel.

 Concerning Shem’s descendants, according to the Jewish historian, Josephus, his five sons settled in the areas making up much of today’s Middle East.
 There…

-- Elam became the father of the Elamites, the ancestors of the Persians [Iran].
+- Elam became the father of the Elamites, the ancestors of the Persians (Iran).

-- Ashur became the father of the Assyrians
+- Ashur became the father of the Assyrians (northern Iraq).

 - Aram became the father of the Aramites, or Syrians, as they were known by the Greeks.

 - Laud became the father the Laudites, later called the Lydians (Turkey).